AdobeDocs/campaign-standard.en/help/channels/using/updating-profile-with-mobile-app-data.md

 This page describes the steps to develop a workflow which creates/updates profile data after a Mobile Application sends Collect PII data, on a scheduled basis.

-* **PII** stands for “Personally Identifiable Information”.
+* **PII** stands for "Personally Identifiable Information".
 It can be any data, including information that does not appear in the Profile table from your Campaign database like, for example, Analytics for Mobile [Points of Interest](../../integrating/using/about-campaign-points-of-interest-data-integration.md).
 The PII is defined by the Mobile App Developer, usually with a Marketer.
 * **Collect PII** is an HTTP-POST operation to a Rest API in Adobe Campaign Standard from a Mobile App.

 The goal of this use case is to create or update a Campaign Standard profile, if the PII data returned by a Mobile Application contains profile-related data.